 Most defining feature: The bikes – they’re everywhere!

 - Check for listed holidays, as banks, stores and most museums tend to shut down.

 - If you’d like to buy cigarettes from a vending machine, you’ll need a special coin to prove you’re over 16.
 Simply ask at the bar.

 - Smoking weed is legal in coffee shops, but smoking tobacco in cafés and restaurants is banned.

 - You’re not imagining it – Dutch people are the tallest in the world.

-- The houses in Amsterdam are built on wooden poles, most of which were drilled in during the 17th century.
+- Many houses in the city center of Amsterdam are built on wooden poles, most of which were drilled in during the 17th century.

 With 4 very distinct seasons, Amsterdam enjoys a stable climate.
 The city sees highs of around 27°C in summer, and lows of around -6°C in winter.
 Amsterdam is also known for being quite rainy – but what better excuse to cozy up in a brown café?